axoflow/axoflow-otel-collector-releases/distributions/axoflow-otel-collector/README_linux.md

       insecure: true
 ```

+**NOTE: Don't forget to add the same endpoint in the telemetry section too!**

 You can use the [Telemetry controller](https://axoflow.com/reinvent-kubernetes-logging-with-telemetry-controller/) to simplify the creation of collector configuration in Kubernetes environments.

 You can read more about the OpenTelemetry Collector configuration in it's official [documentation](https://opentelemetry.io/docs/collector/configuration/).